 Lava Beds National Monument

 Lava Beds National Monument is a land of turmoil, both geological and historical.
 As one of the longest continually occupied areas in North America, the history and cultural legacy of the beds stretches back thousands of years.
-Over the last half-million years, volcanic eruptions on the Medicine Lake shield volcano have created a rugged landscape dotted with diverse volcanic features.
+Over the last half-million years, volcanic eruptions on the Medicine Lake Shield Volcano have created a rugged landscape dotted with diverse volcanic features.
 Lava Beds Monument is just west of the Wildlife Refuge and has more than 450 lava tube caves, the greatest concentration in North America.
-In addition, the monument encompasses the main battlefields of the Modoc War of 1872-73 and nearby is the site of the WWII Japanese Internment Camp outside Tulelake, California.
-Native American rock art sites, historic battlefields and campsites, and a high desert wilderness experience await you! http://www.nps.gov/labe/index.htm
+In addition, the monument encompasses the main battlefields of the Modoc Indian War (1872-1873) and nearby is the site of the WWII Japanese Internment Camp outside Tulelake, California.
+Native American rock art sites, historic battlefields & campsites, and a high desert wilderness experience await you!
+See more at http://www.nps.gov/labe/index.htm

 40,646 acres of refuge provides natural marsh habitat for important nesting, feeding, and resting habitat for waterfowl, while the surrounding meadowlands are attractive nesting and feeding areas for sandhill crane, yellow rail, and various shorebirds and raptors.
 There is canoeing available according to this download. http://www.fws.gov/klamathbasinrefuges/

 Established by President Theodore Roosevelt in 1908, Lower Klamath Refuge is our nation’s first waterfowl refuge.
 This 46,900 acre Refuge is a varied mix of shallow freshwater marshes, open water, grassy uplands, and croplands that are intensively managed to provide feeding, resting, nesting, and brood rearing habitat for waterfowl and other water birds.
 A marked 10-mile auto tour allows visitors year round access to great wildlife viewing opportunities.
-The Refuge also has a number of photoblinds which are strategically situated for great early-morning photography. http://www.fws.gov/refuge/LowerKlamathTulelake NWR:
+The Refuge also has a number of photoblinds which are strategically situated for great early-morning photography.
+See more at http://www.fws.gov/klamathbasinrefuges/lowerklamath/lowerklamath.html

-How the Kl-Mo-Ya got their name, The Klamath Tribes include the Klamath, Modoc, and Yahooskins.
-The Cassino is located about 22 miles North of Klamath Falls on Hwy 97.
-Kla-Ma-Ya offers over 350 slot machines from the penny slots, 2-cent, nickel, quarter, dollar, and $5.00 slots.
+How the Kla-Mo-Ya got their name, The Klamath Tribes include the Klamath, Modoc, and Yahooskins.
+The casino is located about 22 miles North of Klamath Falls on Hwy 97.
+Kla-Ma-Ya offers over 350 slot machines from the penny slots, 2-cent, nickel, quarter, dollar, and $5 slots.
 You can enjoy blackjack, they offer double deck or six deck shoe games.
 The two-deck and six-deck games both are dealt out of a shoe, but they have different table rules.
 On the two-deck shoe, the player can hold his/her cards with one hand.
-On the six-deck shoe, the player's cards are dealt face up and can not be touched.
-Table hours: 10 am - 2 am daily.
-For Dinning; try the Peak to Peak Rotisserie & Lounge with a new expanded menu and daily lunch specials. html http://www.klamoyacasino.com
+On the six-deck shoe, the player’s cards are dealt face up and can not be touched.
+Table hours: 10 am – 2 am daily.
+For Dining; try the Peak to Peak Rotisserie & Lounge with a new expanded menu and daily lunch specials.
+See more at html http://www.klamoyacasino.com